simulogics/prosperousuniverse-docs/content/tutorials/trading/_index.md

 ![Finding a ComEx](finding-comex.gif)

+_Shown here: three different ways to access your nearest Commodity Exchange_

-If your planet does not have its own Commodity Exchange, you will need to send ships to a planet or station that has one in order to pick up your wares after you bought them.
-If that is the case, you can look up how on the “Contracts” wiki page.
-Make sure you do not trade on a market in another system before you understand foreign exchange because you are probably going to need a different currency there.
+(If your planet does not have its own Commodity Exchange, you will need to send ships to a planet or station that has one in order to pick up your wares after you bought them.
+If that is the case, you can look up how in the [“Contracts” tutorial](../contracts).
+Make sure you do not trade on a market in another system before you understand foreign exchange because you are probably going to need a different currency there.)

 Click the Commodity Exchange symbol.
 You should integrate your local commodity exchange buffer into a tile now because you are going to need it frequently.
 Note that all products are listed in every Commodity Exchange, but the buy and sell orders you can see are always limited to the concrete Commodity Exchange on which they were placed.
 They are not global – if, for example, the product you want is not being sold on your Commodity Exchange (or for a horrendous price), have a look at the Commodity Exchanges of other planets and stations.

 You are likely going to need two kinds of resources soon: Consumables to keep your workforce fed and productive, and - unless you possess only production buildings from the Resources tab - input materials for your Production Lines.
 Sooner or later, you might also need fuel for your ships.

 Select the “POPULATION” button in your base overview to view the upkeep of your workforce.
 As you can see, 4 units of Drinking Water are required per 100 Pioneers.
 They will be deducted from your Inventory at the start of each 24-hour period.
+Once you run out of water, your Pioneers will go on strike.
 Decide how many units you would like to buy in advance, and make sure you do not spend all your money on them now.
 Also note that some Drinking Water was already provided to you as part of your starting package.

 ![Pioneers upkeep](pioneers-upkeep.png)